xibhi/PigOS/README.md

 - User choices (accept/skip)
 - Error messages

-## 🤝 Contributing
+## 🫶🏻 Contributing

-Contributions are welcome!
-If you find this repository helpful, please consider:
+If PigOS helped you:

-- ⭐ Giving it a star on GitHub
+- Star the repo
-- 🐛 Reporting bugs or issues
+- Report bugs
-- 💡 Suggesting new features
+- Suggest improvements
-- 🔧 Submitting pull requests
+- Open pull requests
-- 📖 Improving documentation
+- Improve documentation

 Every contribution, big or small, is valuable to the community!